Referendums in Sweden: Euro referendum (2003)

 The sixth national referendum, concerning the adoption of the euro currency, was held on 14 September 2003.
 The voter turnout was 82.6%, and the adoption of the euro was rejected with 55.9% of the votes, with 42.0% voting in favor.
 There were 2.1% blank votes.
 Although non-binding, all parties with seats in the Riksdag promised ahead of time to follow the outcome of the vote.
 As of 2017, Sweden has not adopted the euro, and public opinion against adoption has grown over time.

 The Moderate Party, the Liberal People's Party and the Christian Democrats were in favor of adopting the euro.
 The Social Democratic Party was split and one part of the party campaigned for and another against.
 The Left Party, the Green Party and the Centre Party were against adoption.
 Sweden in Europe was the umbrella organization for those in favor of adoption.
 Folkrörelsen Nej till EU ("The Social Movement No to the EU"), active since before the 1994 referendum on membership in the European Union, was also active against the euro during this referendum.

 The murder of Anna Lindh, Social Democratic Minister for Foreign Affairs, on 11 September 2003 led to the suspension of the referendum campaign.
 After deliberations, the government and the other parties with seats in the Riksdag decided to go ahead with the referendum at the set date, but no further debates or campaigning would take place.
 The motive behind the murder was not known before the end of the referendum (no one claimed responsibility), but at the time it was assumed that it had been perpetrated to influence the outcome.
 The perpetrator was apprehended on 16 September, after the vote, and it turned out that the deed had nothing to do with the referendum.
 According to Statistics Sweden, the official government statistics agency of Sweden, the murder had no effect on the outcome of the referendum.
 The popularity of Lindh (who had campaigned in favor of adoption) increased after the murder, but this was not reflected in the outcome of the vote to any significant degree.

 Municipal referendums

 Referendums can be held in a municipality about a local political issue.
 Such referendums are common, and often held in connection with a general election.
+There has been up to ten annual municipal referendums.
+Since 1994 citizens can collect signatures about having a referendum, then with enough number of signatures, the municipality has decide if there shall be one or not.
 The municipalities in Sweden have comparatively little legislative power, and can't change laws.
 Local referendums requesting a law change are sometimes held anyway, as political statements to the central government.
-The most well known Swedish municipal referendum is the 1988 Sjöbo referendum where the voters passed a motion to stop refugees from seeking asylum in the municipality.
+A well known Swedish municipal referendum is the 1988 Sjöbo referendum where the voters passed a motion to stop refugees seeking asylum from being given housing in the municipality.